Immigration to Brazil: Current trends

 During the 1970s Brazil received about 32,000 Lebanese immigrants escaping the civil war, as well as smaller numbers of Palestinians and Syrians.
 Between 1974 and 1980 Brazil also received almost 500 Portuguese settler families fleeing Angola or Mozambique as well as some 1,000 exiles from Portugal proper, many of them serving officers of the Portuguese Military or Police, fleeing post-Carnation Revolution Portugal because of their association with the former regime.

 During the 1990s Brazil received small numbers of immigrants from the former republics of Yugoslavia, from Afghanistan and Angola.
 Recent immigration is mainly constituted by Chinese and Koreans and, in a smaller degree, by Argentines and other Latin American immigrants.

 Because of political issues, people from Bolivia immigrate to Brazil.
 The majority of the Bolivians come from cities such as La Paz, Sucre, Santa Cruz de la Sierra, and Cochabamba.
 Usually they enter Brazil through Cuiabá, in Mato Grosso, or San Mathias, in Bolivia, which borders Caceres, Mato Grosso and Corumbá, in Mato Grosso do Sul.

 Between 1,200 and 1,500 Bolivian immigrants come to Brazil every month looking for a job.
 Most of them work in the illegal textile industry in the Greater São Paulo.
 There are an estimated 200,000 Bolivians living in the Greater São Paulo, the majority of which are undocumented immigrants.

-In July 2019, President Jair Bolsonaro regulated the right of residence of Cuban doctors who participated in the Mais Médicos do Brasil program, or More Doctors.
+In July 2019, President Jair Bolsonaro regulated the right of residence of Cuban doctors who participated in the Mais Médicos Program, or More Doctors.
 To be allowed to stay in Brazil for two years, the candidate must submit an application to the Federal Police of Brazil.
 Thereafter, immigrants can apply to live in the country indefinitely with permanent residence, submitting another application within ninety days prior to the end of the two-year residence period.
 Physicians requesting the right of residence must present several documents, such as identity or passport, as well as police records from the Brazilian states and countries where they resided, and finally, proof of participation in the Mais Médicos initiative, immigration documents and photos.

 In 2020, Brazil approved 24,880 processes for requesting recognition of refugee status.
 The largest refugee ancestries were Venezuelan (24,030), Syrian (479), Cuban (114), Iraqi (35), and Afghan (28).

 Due to the Venezuelan refugee crisis, in 2020, Venezuelans are the largest immigrant group living in Brazil.
 Argentines are the fifth largest immigrant group in Brazil due to factors such as proximity to Brazil, immigration agreements, linguistic similarity between Portuguese and Spanish, and economic growth in Brazil, facilitate this movement to the neighboring country.

-Country of Birth
+Country of birth

 Number of registered immigrants in Brazil.
+The 20 countries with the most registered immigrants are listed below.

+Asylum seekers in Brazil in 2024

+In 2024, Brazil received 68,159 asylum requests, an increase of 16.3% compared to the previous year.

 Visa policy

 Permanent visas may be granted to individuals intending to establish residence in Brazil.
-Permanent Visas apply to: